Office of International Programs

 - Passengers are permitted to take liquids, gels, and/or aerosols purchased in the boarding area on board the aircraft.
 This includes all duty- free items.

 We have an on-site coordinator to assist the students with any questions, concerns, illnesses, or other issues while they are in Auckland.
-Ms. Jay Engelbrecht is the coordinator, and thus the main point of contact for the students throughout the semester.
+Ms. Vivienne Kent is the coordinator, and thus the main point of contact for the students throughout the semester.
 She is there for support 24/7 in case of emergency.
 Students will meet her on their first day when they arrive at the dorm from the airport.
+Her contact information has been emailed to all students, so please follow up with your son or daughter.

 Auckland International is the office on the ground at the university that assists study abroad students.
-Sherry Fan is the Regional Team Leader in charge of the United States' students.
+Sarah Sung is the Study Abroad Mangaer in charge of the United States' students.
 Students can also seek help from anyone in their office for questions, advice, or any issues/ problems that arise during the semester.

 Please remember that New Zealand is currently 18 hours ahead of Eastern Standard Time.
 It may be difficult for your students to contact you immediately upon arrival.
 I know that you will be nervous and apprehensive, but please give them time to get their bearings, find a phone card or the Internet and contact home.
 The phone system works differently than ours and the Internet will not be set up for them to use on campus right away.
 Remember that no news is good news!
 The students are generally very excited and busy adjusting to a new life in their first couple of weeks so contact may be less frequent at first.
 It would be smart to determine a good time to talk with your student once they know their schedule so that you don’t lose contact.
 The 18-hour time difference itself makes it difficult, and their busy schedules and traveling only add to that.